Component-Oriented-PHP/tutorials/basic/4-routing-package.md

 });

 $map->get('blog_slug', '/blog/{slug}', function ($request, $route) {
-    // Get the slug from the route attributes, not the request
+    // Get the slug from the route attributes
     $slug = (string) $route->attributes['slug'];
     echo 'This is the blog page for ' . $slug;
 });